 Read the Terms of Reference for this review.

-British Columbians are invited to share their views on what an improved workers’ compensation system should look like.
-The independent reviewer would like to hear from people from all over B.C., including injured workers and their families, employers, medical practitioners, Indigenous people and First Nations, unions, employer associations, representatives of workers and employers, the legal community and members of the public.
+Through the public consultation, British Columbians were invited to share their views on what an improved workers’ compensation system should look like.
+The independent reviewer heard from people from all over B.C., including injured workers and their families, employers, medical practitioners, Indigenous people and First Nations, unions, employer associations, representatives of workers and employers, the legal community and members of the public.

-Citizens can provide feedback by registering to attend one of the in-person hearings in locations around the province.
-There will also be additional ways to provide feedback including a questionnaire posted to this site in late May 2019.
+Citizens were able to provide feedback by attending one of the in-person hearings in locations around the province.
+There were also additional ways to provide feedback including a questionnaire.

-All feedback received throughout this engagement will be reviewed and will inform Ms. Patterson’s report to government which is due by September 30, 2019.
+All feedback received throughout this engagement is now being reviewed and will inform Ms. Patterson’s report to government which is due by September 30, 2019.